joemcmahon/Csgrouper/README.txt

 number of intervals (from 2 to 24 against 12 in the traditionnal system).
 These sequences are generated from permutationnal functions that work on pure frequencies.
-The user must provide his or her code of compatible Csound instruments that are then integrated into the part managed by Csgrouper (some test instruments are provided in the package for a quick start).
+The user must provide his or her code of compatible Csound instruments that are then integrated into the score managed by Csgrouper (some test instruments are provided in the package for a quick start).

 Polymodality: